-Rep. Dingell says she was groped by 'prominent' senator in the '80s
+Rep. Dingell says she was groped by 'prominent historical person' in the '80s

 Story highlights

-- The Michigan Democrat told CNN's "New Day" that the senator made unwanted advances
+- The Michigan Democrat told CNN's "New Day" that a senator made unwanted advances

 - Dingell said she believes transparency will help the issue

-Washington (CNN)Rep. Debbie Dingell recounted on Friday an instance when a "prominent historical" senator groped her decades ago, adding her name to the list of House members who say they've experienced sexual harassment or misconduct.
+Washington (CNN)Rep. Debbie Dingell recounted on Friday decades-old instances when a "prominent historical person" groped her and that a former senator acted inappropriately toward her.

-The Michigan Democrat told CNN's "New Day" that the senator made unwanted advances on her at a dinner party and tried to put his hand up her skirt despite the fact that she was married at the time.
+The Michigan Democrat told CNN's "New Day" that the person, whom she did not name, tried to put his hand up her skirt despite the fact that she was married at the time.
+Separately, she recounted that a senator, whom she also did not name, made unwanted advances toward her, though she didn't provide details.

 "I was in a first-year marriage so it tells you how long ago it was.
 Historical figure.
 The hand kept going up my leg.
 I took it off.
 A woman member recognized what was happening and got up from the table and said, 'Switch places.'
 You know, we watch out for each other," Dingell recalled.
 "He would be aggressive, not only towards me, everybody on Capitol Hill knew it.
 I just happened to be one of these people.
 I was with a prominent historical person, and I'm not going to name who this person is."

-Note: CORRECTION: This story and headline have been updated to reflect that Dingell's groping allegations were against a "prominent historical person," not a senator.